juliogomez/docker_cheatsheet/README.md

 ## 1. The Basics

-After [downloading and installing docker CE](https://www.docker.com/community-edition#/download) you should add your user to the docker group, so that you don’t have to sudo every command:
+After [downloading and installing Docker CE](https://www.docker.com/community-edition#/download) you should add your user to the `docker` group, so that you don’t have to `sudo` every command:

 	sudo usermod -aG docker <user>